-Co-founders, Lauren and Leah met playing soccer with Futbolistas; an inclusive, non-competitive, community focused soccer collective based in LA.
+Co-founders, Lauren and Leah met while playing soccer with Futbolistas; an inclusive, non-competitive, community focused soccer collective based in Los Angeles.
 After playing friendly pick-up games they bonded over conversations about yoga and the lack of access to yoga in their neighborhoods.
-In 2012, they started a mobile project, offering donation-based classes at local community spaces throughout the Eastside.
+In 2012, they started a mobile project, offering donation-based yoga classes at local community spaces throughout the greater Eastside.
 In 2014, Lauren and Leah opened People’s Yoga studio, the first and only yoga studio in East Los Angeles.
-People’s Yoga is your local, family friendly, bilingual English y Español , community yoga studio for all levels and walks of life.
+People’s Yoga is your local, family friendly, bilingual English y Español ,women & mom owned, community focused yoga studio for all levels, ages, sizes and bodies.
 All are welcome here!

 Founder + Instructor

 Lauren came to yoga through the Weingart East Los Angeles YMCA where she learned of it’s healing and power to nourish community and thanks her many teachers for her continually evolving understanding of yoga.
 She has deep respect and love for yoga as a practice of breath and being and enjoys sharing yoga as a means to connect with our essence, bodies and minds.
 Lauren is honored and grateful to work with the amazing People’s Yoga team and to learn from and with everybody who walks in the door.